sanxiadaba/pythonBlog/README.md

 #### extra functions

-- In the .env file, you can create an administrator and editor account for the initial experience of the project (the two users created by default have the following accounts and passwords)
+- In the .env file, you can create an administrator,editor and user account for the initial experience of the project ( the three users created by default have the following accounts and passwords)

    ```
    account: adminTest